MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 #### Why is this needed?

--	The icon is nor presented in an accessible way to identify itself.
+-	The icon is not presented in an accessible way to identify itself.

 #### Impact